edev/cs587-dbms-benchmarking/README.md

 ## Evidence of successful data loading

-As evidence that I have successfully loaded well-formatted data into SQL Server 2017, I offer a screenshot of WisconsinSetup with a successful load log (on large tables) and a screenshot of a table query showing loaded data:
+As evidence that I have successfully loaded well-formatted data into SQL Server 2017, I offer screenshots (below) of WisconsinSetup with a successful load log (on large tables) and a screenshot of a table query showing loaded data.
+The file [SampleData.csv]() is a sample data file with 50 rows, per project specifications.
+Note that the paper's random number generator is entirely deterministic and will always generate the same sequence of numbers for any given tuple size (and similar sequences for similar tuple sizes).
+Since I follow this algorithm, there's no point in uploading three sample files of the same size, as they would be identical.

 ![Screenshot of WisconsinSetup application with a log showing 100 thousand, 1 million, and 1 million rows created for the three tables respectively](Part1-WisconsinSetupWithLog.png)